HakonHarnes/wasm-obf/miner/README.md

 docker compose up
 ```

 Will start up the client and server.
 Visit [http://localhost:8080](http://localhost:8080) to start mining in your browser.
-There is also an endpoint, [http://localhost:8080/analysis](http://localhost:8080/analysis) for measuring the hash rate.
-See metrics/hash-rate.
+There is also an endpoint, [http://localhost:8080/analysis](http://localhost:8080/analysis) for measuring the hash rate used by [metrics/hash-rate](https://github.com/HakonHarnes/wasm-obf/tree/main/metrics/hash-rate).